turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 Snapshot tests are not really TDD.
 Instead, snapshot tests compare against a previous snapshot of a component.
-If something in the UI has changed since the previous snapshot was created, the new snapshot will be different and the snapshot testwill fail.
+If something in the UI has changed since the previous snapshot was created, the new snapshot will be different and the snapshot test will fail.
 If the change is what we expect because we coded some change, we can `update` the snapshot to use the newest version.
 Add the following test: